 When Is Nuchal Translucency Screening Done?

-The ideal time for this screening is between 10 and 14 weeks, and the fetal crown-rump length (CRL) should be in the range of 45mm and 84mm.
+The ideal time for this screening is between 11and 13+6 weeks, and the fetal crown-rump length (CRL) should be in the range of 45mm and 84mm.

 During this time, the fetal lymphatic system is at its developing stage, and the placenta’s peripheral resistance is high, which means it is the right time to detect if there is any risk of abnormality.

 Before ten weeks, the fetus is too small to check for NT measure.
 And after 14 weeks, the fetus takes vertical position and is difficult the measurement.
 The additional fluid is drained, making it difficult to determine the nuchal translucency measurement (3).

 How Is The NT Scan Done And How Much Time Does The Procedure Take?